Notifications

 Text boxes, headers and footers

-Text boxes are accessible in a Word document.
+Text boxes are not accessible in a Word document.
 Screen readers will often miss the text box entirely, so even adding alt-text is not helpful.
 Avoid using text boxes in documents.

 Screen reading technologies do not read headers and footers.
 If you have important information in your headers and footers, repeat that information elsewhere in your document.